Everything About Chlamydia and Chlamydia Testing

 Why shouldn’t you get tested for chlamydia via a blood test?

-A small blood sample is drawn and then tested for antibodies to Chlamydia trachomatis.
+Testing chlamydia with a blood test requires that a small blood sample is drawn and then tested for antibodies to the chlamydia bacteria: Chlamydia trachomatis.
 Chlamydia is not a blood-borne disease or infection, but the body creates antibodies to respond to various diseases and infections, and these can be found in the blood.
-These tests can result in a false-positive, and cannot tell for certain that an individual has chlamydia at the time of the test, but can tell whether or not the individual has had it in the past.
-Since chlamydia is not a blood-borne disease, this type of test should not be used to diagnose chlamydia.
+The test can detect if antibodies to chlamydia are present, but these antibodies could be the result of a previous chlamydia infection.
+This would result in a false positive.
+Because chlamydia blood tests cannot tell for certain if an individual has chlamydia at the time of the test, only whether or not the individual has had it in the past, this type of test should not be used to diagnose chlamydia.

 Enzyme-linked immunosorbent assay (ELISA); Antibodies, IgM